MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 |Excluding results from archive sites           |NOT (path:http//contoso.sharepoint.com/archive OR path:http//contoso.sharepoint.com/CompanyArchive)|
 | Excluding results based on file type property | NOT(FileType:htm)|

-#### Profile query variables
+### Profile query variables

 Use variables in the KQL query section of a vertical to provide dynamic data as an input to the query of a vertical.
+There are two types of query variables that are supported today.
+- Profile
+- Query string

+### Profile variables
-You can use profile query variables to make the search results contextual to the signed-in user.
-Profile query variables fetch values from the signed-in user’s [profile](/graph/api/resources/profile).
+You can use profile query variables to contextualize the search results to the signed-in user.
+Profile query variables fetch values from the signed-in user’s [profile](https://docs.microsoft.com/en-us/graph/api/resources/profile).

-For example, to create a “Tickets” vertical for the user to find support tickets assigned to them, you can specify the following query in the "Query" section during the vertical creation in the administration page:
+For example, to create a “Tickets” vertical for the user to find support tickets assigned to them, you can specify the following query in the “Query” section during the vertical creation in the administration page: <br /><br />
 `AssignedTo:{Profile.accounts.userPrincipalName}`

 This language will narrow down the search results to show only those items for which the assignee is the user who runs the search.